ongardie/dissertation/README.md

 All of these use the same page numbers starting at page 1, though `book.pdf` has an additional blank page before the introduction (page xviii).

+The source materials for the dissertation are made available here in the hopes that they might be useful, for example, to reformat the dissertation for a different medium or to copy sections for use in other documents (per the [LICENSE](LICENSE)).
+It requires the following to build:

+ - GNU make
+ - pdflatex
+ - bibtex
+ - Inkscape (to convert SVG images and layers from SVG images to PDF format)